 "You picked up your phone," says Mycroft.
 "So you want something from me.
 What?"

 Mycroft steps out onto the street; he is not going to leave this to one of his men.
-Looking left and right.
+He looks left and right.

 Mycroft wrinkles his nose, delicately kicking a piece of litter away with his shoe.

 "Why can't you take a taxi?
 Ah, don't explain.
 I know.
 They won't take you.
-They'll think you're drunk."
+They'll think you're drunk or high."

 Sherlock says nothing, a 'yes' in Holmes language.

 "Are you walking Mycroft?
 Your breath is louder than your voice.
-I can barely hear you talk.
 I'm surprised you haven't fainted yet-"

 "Why go to hospital, Sherlock?
 You're under perfectly good care here."

 In moments of stress, one's body can betray you.
 It can cry in front of your employees.
 It can override your control.
 Rebel and hijack.
 During panic.
 Fear.
 Desperation.
-It can do even worse: it can trick you; make you think something's there when it's not.
-Sherlock had done what he never does; he had chosen emotions over logic.
+But your mind can do so much worse: it can trick you.
+The extra two metres of dries blood towards John's corpse were for a shred of evidence, any evidence, that his best friend was alive.
+Sherlock had continued crawling in desperate hope.
+And he hasn't stopped crawling since.
+Emotions over logic.
 John Watson, anomaly.
 Even after death.

 "Brilliant!" continues Sherlock.
 "He did it so cleverly, when I've been such an idiot.
 It took me four days to work it out.
 John is alive.
 I knew there was something odd about the thumb."

-Mycroft increases his pace, knowing that he won't get to Sherlock before his street-wise brother reaches the hospital.
+Mycroft increases his pace, but doubting he'll get to Sherlock before his street-wise brother reaches the hospital.

 "I need to find John," says Sherlock.
 "He left me a message!
 I think he escaped the kidnappers and then got taken to hospital, probably unconscious which is why he hasn't contacted me-"